Beyond your Homeschool Mama Identity

 But still unique reasons for each one of us.

-With internal compelling for different activities and different thought lives, and different approaches.
+With internal compelling for different activities, different thought lives, and different approaches.

 When we’re each playing our part, we contribute toward a rich, abundant, interesting world.